4/20 cannabis celebration at Hippie Hill in San Francisco's Golden Gate Park canceled

 Every April 20, tens of thousands of marijuana enthusiasts have descended on Hippie Hill and Robin Williams Meadow for the celebration, which culminates with a synchronized smoke at 4:20 p.m.
 While the event was canceled in 2020 and 2021 due to the COVID-19 pandemic, the celebration returned in 2022 with on-site cannabis sales and limiting attendance to people 21 and older.

-Park officials and organizers stressed that there will be no cannabis booths or live music and urged revelers to mark 4/20 "in a place that's special and local to them."
+Park officials and organizers stressed that there will be no cannabis booths or live music on the site and urged revelers to mark 4/20 "in a place that's special and local to them."

 "We understand the disappointment and hope to make it up with a great event next year," said event organizer Alex Aquino.
 "Wherever you go, be safe and be respectful of whatever spaces you occupy."